apache/pekko-http/THREAT_MODEL.md

 # Apache Pekko HTTP — Threat Model

-**Status:** DRAFT — awaiting Pekko PMC review.
-Not yet ratified as a whole. **§14 Q1 (the DoS line) and Q2 (the CORS defaults) have been answered by a maintainer**, and §5b records the project's standing position on configuration defaults; these are settled model.
-The remaining questions in §14 are still open.
+**Status:** Reviewed by a Pekko maintainer. **Q1-Q8 of §14 are answered** and are settled model, and §5b records the project's standing position on configuration defaults. **Q9 is resolved against the source** and **Q10 (coexistence with `security.md`) remains open**.
+No claim in this document is now uncited: every assertion is either cited to Pekko HTTP's own source and configuration, or stated by a maintainer.

 | | |
 | --- | --- |